What Is the Fuss about Management of Change?

 - What Is Change Management in Your Aviation SMS?

 - 7 Tips for Aviation Safety Managers to Manage Change to SMS

 - What Are Best Practices for Change Management in Aviation SMS

 How to Manage the Change Management Process?

-We believe it is best to track and control all planned changes through a series of checklists, risk assessments and approvals to ensure your airline or airport is fully prepared for the changes to be implemented.
-Using checklists to manage change possesses many benefits:
+We believe it is best to track and control all planned changes through a series of checklists, risk assessments, and approvals to ensure your company is fully prepared for the changes to be implemented.
+Using checklists to manage change provide many benefits, including

 Standardizes Change Management Methodologies